python-sdbus/python-sdbus/docs/sync_quick.rst

     d.close_notification(1234)

-.. note:: Successfully initiating a proxy object does NOT guarantee that the dbus object
+.. note:: Successfully initiating a proxy object does NOT guarantee that the D-Bus object
           exists.

 Methods